Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Hybrid Quantum-Classical Algorithms

 \subsection{VQE Quantum Processor Step}

-The quantum circuit consists of two parts: a state preparation and an evolution.
-The state preparation takes the chip from its computational ground state to the intended initial state as set by the classical optimizer.
-The evolution works by computing successive steps in ``imaginary time'' ($e^{-i\mathcal{H}\tau}$ with $\tau = it$).
-This process attenuates the contributions of the eigenvectors of the Hamiltonian proportional to the exponent of their respective eigenvalues.
-Thus, after a sufficient number of steps, only the component of the smallest eigenvalue is left.
-The chip readout is then a probability distribution of bit strings that represents the estimated ground energy eigenstate, from which the estimated energy is then calculated classically using the Hamiltonian.
-The mapping of the measured probability distribution to a single number (the energy) is non-linear because the input is constrained to be physical and sum to 1.
-It is thus not possible to make any general inference about the uncertainty distribution of the estimated energy from the expected errors in the probability distribution, but only about specific problem instances.
+The quantum circuit consists of a state preparation and a time evolution step.\cite{RevModPhys.92.015003} By representing the Hamiltonian as a product of Pauli operators, it can be split across its components to be evaluated independently and combined on the classical side.
+The chip readout is a probability distribution of bit strings that represent the contributions of each component under the chosen encoding.
+Although the variance due to the probabilistic nature of the measurement can be estimated\cite{ibmnature}, the effect of on-chip noise depends on its effect on the projective measurement and hence on the output state and the encoding.
+Furthermore, typical post-processing steps such as e.g.\ Bayesian unfolding to ensure that the measured probability distributions are physical (and sum to 1), mean that the final mapping to a single number (the energy to be minimized) is no longer a linear operation in the presence of on-chip noise.
+It is thus not possible to make any {\em general} inference about the uncertainty distribution of the estimated energy from the expected errors in the probability distribution, but only about {\em specific} problem instances.